 - Stick to the trail during hikes.
 This does not only keep native flora and fauna safe, it also reduces the risk of foxtail run-ins.
 A short leash on nature walks may be key.

 - Consider a summer haircut.
-Pets with longer coats are prone to picking up foxtails.
+Longer dogs coat are prone to picking up foxtails, especially in grassy areas.
 A summer trip can keep them cool and foxtail free.

 - Maintain outdoor spaces around your home.
 Keeping grasses trimmed prevents foxtails.

 - Get your pet a new outfit.
 Dogs that spend a lot of time outdoors or in tall grasses could benefit from a foxtail-resistant hood or shirt.